 Riders Delight: Mountain Biking in Tropical North Queensland

 I challenge you to find a more beautiful mountain biking destination than Tropical North Queensland, with trails that wind through the flora and fauna of the rainforest surrounding the coastline and overlook the Great Barrier Reef.

 Smithfield Mountain Bike Park in Cairns is an avid riders’ dream, featuring a 60km network of rainforest trails suitable for beginners and professionals alike.
 As a previous host of the UCI Mountain Bike World Cup, these trails have been dubbed by the mountain biking community as some of the best in the world.

 If Smithfield is a little too advanced, head south to the Atherton Forest Mountain Bike Park.
-Beginners can easily manoeuvre comfortably along purpose-built trails through the Herberton Range State Forest, where cascading waterfalls meet beautiful lakes huddled beneath foliage.
+Beginners can easily maneuver comfortably along purpose-built trails through the Herberton Range State Forest, where cascading waterfalls meet beautiful lakes huddled beneath the foliage.
 There’s around 54kms to explore with 17 single-track networks.

 State of Endurance: Queensland Events

 As Queenslanders, we embrace our scenic surrounds and host a variety of endurance events each year that place world-class events in postcard-worthy destinations (making the gain worth the pain).